kuroko84/FE-Weather-Forecast/README.md

 # Weather App

-This is a simple weather application built with Node.js and ReactJS, this part is a Front-end application
+This is a simple weather application built with Node.js and ReactJS, this part is a Front-end application.
+Have a look at Back-end part on 'https://github.com/kuroko84/FB-Weather-Forecast.'

 ## Root directory